-Higher Logic's Moderation feature gives Super Admins the opportunity to review every new Discussion post and Library Entry before they're publicly available.
-This feature is often used in Public communities to ensure content is properly monitored prior to consumption.
+Higher Logic's Moderation feature gives Super Admins the ability to make sure that new user-created content is reviewed and approved before it is made public on any of their site's communities.
+This feature is often used in public communities to ensure that content is properly vetted prior to being made available.

 - Access the Admin interface.

-- Navigate to Community > Communities > Moderation Queue.
+- Navigate to Community > Moderation > Queue.

 On this page, you can:

-- Approved content is made live in the community where it was submitted.
+- Approve - to approve it.
+Approved content is made live in the community where it was submitted.

-- Rejected content is moved to the Rejected page.
-When rejecting an item, you must provide a reason why and decide whether to send the associated user an email letting them know.
-Rejected content can still be approved at any time.
+- Reject - to reject it.
+Rejected content is moved to the Rejected page.
+When rejecting an item, you must provide a reason and decide whether to send the associated user an email message letting them know.
+Rejected content can be approved in the future.